Huaoe/WorkspaceToken/blockchain-real-estate/instructions.md

 ### 2.2 Marketplace Functionality
-- Property owner can submit a form about the real esate property
+- Fiducie admin can submit a form about the real esate property
 - List tokenized properties
 - Enable buying/selling of property tokens
 - Real-time valuation tracking